 Writing Studies courses other than first-year courses do not ordinarily have final exams.
 There are exceptions, however, so check your course outline carefully.
-Writing 2210F/G, for example, does have a final examination.

 Attendance

 Attendance is mandatory, and non-attendance (or insufficient participation in online courses) may result in a significant grade penalty.
 Please see your course outline for your instructor's specific policies on attendance, and note again that University policy assumes that you have read and understood the attendance and other policies that apply to a particular course.
 It is your responsibility to familiarize yourself with these policies.